connervieira/HomeIndex/DOCUMENTATION.md

 ## Configuration

+As an administrator, you can configure your Home Index instance to your preferences.

 1. From the main page of Home Index, press the 'Tools' button at the top of the page.
 2. On the next page, press the 'Configuration' button, under the 'Main Tools' header.